pajeeh/dynamic-youtube-readme/README.md

-# dynamic-youtube-readme
+🎵 Impossível buscar a música no momento.

-Um projeto que atualiza meu README com a última música que ouvi no YouTube Music.
+🎵 Impossível buscar a música no momento.